lambda-linux/lambda-machine-local/README.md

 Checking connection to Docker...
 Docker is up and running!
 To see how to connect your Docker Client to the Docker Engine running on this virtual machine,
-run: lambda-machine-local env default
+run: lambda-machine-local env ll-default

 $ lambda-machine-local ls
-NAME      ACTIVE   DRIVER       STATE     URL                         DOCKER    ERRORS default   -        virtualbox   Running   tcp://192.168.99.100:2376   v1.12.6
+NAME         ACTIVE   DRIVER       STATE     URL                         DOCKER    ERRORS ll-default   -        virtualbox   Running   tcp://192.168.99.100:2376   v1.12.6

-$ eval "$(lambda-machine-local env default)"
+$ eval "$(lambda-machine-local env ll-default)"

 $ docker run --rm amazonlinux echo hello world
 Unable to find image 'amazonlinux:latest' locally